-The Aptima SARS-CoV-2/Flu assay:

-- can be used to test clinician-collected nasopharyngeal and anterior nasal swab specimens and patient-collected nasal swab specimens in a health care setting. - should be ordered for the detection and differentiation of RNA from SARS-CoV-2 virus, influenza A virus (Flu A), and/or influenza B virus (Flu B) in individuals suspected of respiratory viral infection consistent with COVID-19 by their healthcare provider. - is only authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet requirements to perform high complexity tests.
+- The SelfCheck cobas SARS-CoV-2 + Flu Assay can be used to test anterior nasal swab specimens selfcollected at home using the SelfCheck Nasal Swabbing Kit. - The SelfCheck cobas SARS-CoV-2 + Flu Assay should be ordered for the detection of SARS-CoV-2 in individuals (18 years of age or older) suspected of respiratory viral infection consistent with COVID-19 by a healthcare provider based on either a telemedicine visit or an in-person visit with a healthcare provider. - The SelfCheck cobas SARS-CoV-2 + Flu Assay is only authorized for use at the Cleveland Clinic Robert J. Tomsich Pathology and Laboratory Medicine Institute which is certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, and meets requirements to perform high complexity tests.